ht93/opr_ahk/README.md

 # User Manual

 ### Pre request
-1. You need [AutoHotKey](https://autohotkey.com/) to use this (Windows only).
-My version is v1.1.22.07.
+1. Please use the opr.exe directly.
 2. This code is fit to **Chrome** with **1920x1080** screen resolution.
 Please adjust to it to fit your own setup.

 ### Control